 Ideally, VPNs should work smoothly on different devices and operating systems - and Ivacy VPN does just that.
 It supports multiple platforms, both on desktops and mobile devices.
 Here's a table showing the compatibility of devices with Ivacy VPN.

 |Other Devices||OpenELEC, Smart TV, Kodi, Amazon FireOS.|

-In fact, Ivacy VPN stands above its competition by offering native apps for platforms such as Blackberry and Kodi, which isn’t something that we see often.
-Also, you can install this VPN on a router, protecting your entire household at once.
+In fact, Ivacy VPN stands above its competition by offering native apps for platforms such as Kodi, which isn’t something that we see often.
+With an Ivacy VPN subscription, you can protect 10 devices simultaneously without the hassle of logging in and out repeatedly.
+You can also install this VPN on a router, protecting your entire household at once.